Cyber-Singha23/Detection-of-IOT-Botnet-Attack-using-Machine-learning/README.md

 This project uses the UCI dataset which involves data of 9 IOT devices.
 Each data folder of the IoT device has benign (normal) traffic data with mirai & gafgyt (botnet) traffic.
 This project uses the 'Philips B120N10 Baby Monitor' data to train and test the various models.

-Download the data from here: https://archive.ics.uci.edu/ml/datasets/detection_of_IoT_botnet_attacks_N_BaIoT And then store it in the datset folder.
+Download the data from here: https://archive.ics.uci.edu/ml/datasets/detection_of_IoT_botnet_attacks_N_BaIoT and then store it in the datset folder.

 <b> Dependencies </b>